kotrynakotryna/backup/README.md

 ## Structure

-The projects contains the following
+The projects contains the following:
 * Two video files that are a part of the installation
 * One audio file that was recorded as a background sound for the piece

+To run the code it needs ofxOpenCv addon.